e-Spirit/javascript-content-api-library/README.md

 <br />
 `FSXAContentMode.RELEASE` for `release`

-The config data depends on which in which mode you want to run the FSXA-API.
+The configuration depends on which in which mode you want to run the FSXA-API.

 If you want to use the `remote` mode, you have to specify all authorization keys:

 ````typescript
 {
     mode: "remote",